NearNodeFlash/nnf-deploy/Readme.md

   install
     Install daemons (EXPERIMENTAL).

-Run "hpc-rabsw-nnf-deploy <command> --help" for more information on a command.
+Run "nnf-deploy <command> --help" for more information on a command.

 ```